Brnmrt/Brnmrt/README.md

         <a href="https://www.sergiomartins.com.pt" target="_blank">Sérgio Martins - Corporate Website & Digital Infrastructure</a>
       </h4>
       <p>
-        I led the complete overhaul of the digital presence for "Sérgio Tiago Martins - Instalações Técnicas, Lda", replacing an outdated website from a previous vendor.
-The project involved not only developing a modern, responsive website using React and TypeScript but also managing the entire infrastructure from the ground up.
-This included domain migration, configuring webmail services, and critically, bolstering security by implementing email protocols like DKIM & DMARC to prevent spoofing.
-A ticket-based system for the contact form is currently under development to further streamline client communication.
+        I led a complete overhaul of the digital presence for "Sérgio Tiago Martins - Instalações Técnicas, Lda", replacing a legacy site from a previous vendor.
+My role extended beyond development with React and TypeScript to include full infrastructure management: from domain migration and webmail configuration to bolstering security with critical email protocols like DKIM & DMARC to prevent spoofing.
+A ticket-based system is currently in development to enhance the contact form and streamline client communication.
       </p>
     </td>
   </tr>